 07 of 07

 Chinese lantern is another invasive.
 But it is included here because so many folks are interested in this novelty.
 As with other aggressive plants, if you feel you truly must grow it, there are ways to contain it.
-Among other matters, ways of containing Chinese lanterns are discussed in this article.
+You will need to consider how to contain Chinese lanterns so that they work for your garden.